74.19 Miles / 2414.13 Total Miles

 Crandon was a pretty spiffy little town, and as we rode out of town, it moved up a few more notches, in my mind.
 Part of the town backs up to this really nice lake, and the houses that back to it are not mansions.
 They are just humble homes that normal people live in.
 And the city has a nice little park with a public beach, so everyone can enjoy the lake.

 We had no idea we were going to pass through Nashville.
 It wasn’t even on our map.

 This is the Red River, outside of Mattoon, but we also crossed over the Wolf, Lily and Embarrass Rivers.
 The Embarrass and Wolf Rivers had tubing and kayaking operations, and it would have been nice to have had a few extra hours to stop and go on a float.
-I thought to myself that when I get home from this trip, I need to get out to Salt River Recreation ASAP and float down the Salt River, before they shut down for the winter.
+I thought to myself that when I get home from this trip, I need to get out to the Salt River Recreation area ASAP and float down the Salt River, before they shut down for the winter.
 The water is much clearer than this water, and there are rapids.
 Send me an email or text message, if you would like to join me.

 We’ve been passing Christmas tree farms, over the past few days, and I keep forgetting to take a picture.
 So here it is.